Nebula-Modding/.github/profile/README.md

 - EmmaTheMartian (Alchemist)
 - Iris (The Cool One)
 - TheObviousLemon(~~NOT~~ A LIME)
+- DeadbushCarrot (The Autistic one - No literally)

 # Supported Versions and Modloaders
 - 1.21.1 Neoforge